Temple of the Moon in Cusco

 By Taxi or Public Transportation (Bus):

-• If you are in the city center of Cusco, getting to this place by taxi will take a maximum 15 minutes, pay 15 Soles max. or 5 USD – This is the total price for the ride – one way!
+• If you’re in the city of Cusco, getting to this place by taxi will take approximately 15 minutes.
+Pay a maximum of 15 Soles or 5 USD!.

-• If you don´t want to pay for a taxi, take a public bus in front of the Qoricancha temple (in front of Qarmen Hotel) in the historic center of Cusco – The company you must take is called “CRISTO BLANCO“, pay 0.80 cents, some charge 1 Sol, get off at the Qenqo Bus Stop (20 minutes ride), from Qenqo walk to the Temple of the Moon (10 minutes), you will find many people on the route, so don´t worry, you can always ask!
+• If you don’t want to pay for a taxi, you can take a public bus from the main door of Colegio Rosario in the historic centre of Cusco.
+The public transport company you need to take is called “Cristo Blanco.”
+Pay 1 sol, get off at the Qenqo bus stop (20 minutes), and from there, you can walk to the Temple of the Moon (10 minutes).
+You’ll find many people along the route (around 10:00 AM), so don’t worry.

-• On the way back, take your bus at the Qenqo bus stop and get off at Puente Rosario bus stop or any other bus stop close to the Plaza de Armas of Cusco.
+• On your way back, you can take a bus again at the Qenqo bus stop and get off at the same stop where you started this journey, or any other stop near the historic centre.

 By foot:

-If you are in the Historic Center of Cusco, getting to the Temple of the Moon on foot will take you about 40 minutes to 1 hour.
-Please go to Atoj Saykuchij Street (Don´t get confused) located in the San Blas neighborhood, this street is very steep, as you climb up the mountain, you will come to a paved road from where you will see the statue of the White Christ, then just walk on the paved road to Qenqo (Do not get off the road), from Qenqo walk through the potato fields until you reach the Temple of the Moon.
+If you are in the Historic Centre of Cusco, walking to the Temple of the Moon will take you between 40 minutes to 1 hour.
+To start your journey, head to Atoj Saykuchij Street (don’t confuse it), which is located in the San Blas district.
+The first thing you’ll notice is that the slope is quite steep.
+You should keep going uphill towards the mountain, and if you follow the paths correctly, you’ll reach an asphalted road where you will see the statue of Cristo Blanco.
+Start walking along the paved road towards Qenqo, and once you arrive at Qenqo, continue walking through the potato fields until you reach the Temple of the Moon.

 5. What is the price?